AMSP-04/NETN-CBRN/NETN-CBRN.md

 4. CBRN Protective measures modelling
 5. Hazard area modelling

-Meteorological conditions and CBRN material properties for modelling the dispersion of CBRN material are not explicitly represented in the NETN-CBRN FOM Module.
-NETN-METOC FOM module can be used to model weather conditions that may impact the dispersion of CBRN materials and cause dynamic change to hazard areas.
+The NETN-METOC module can model weather conditions that may impact the dispersion of CBRN materials and cause dynamic change to hazard areas.

 ## Contamination

-The NETN-CBRN module provides modelling of CBRN contamination related to both individual simulated `Platform` entities and to `CBRN_Hazard` regions.
+The NETN-CBRN module provides modelling of CBRN contamination related to individual simulated `Platform` entities and `CBRN_Hazard` regions.

 ```mermaid
 classDiagram